oblivia-simplex/Narrativity/1_robertson.md

 receive abundantly our description.
 The soft buildings are charming.
 And

 our manners are software.
 We feel sartorial joy.
-We\'d be at the river
+We'd be at the river

 watching the fat water lap the blonde built part, loving temporal

 improprieties, the bright trash floating in slow liberation.
-We\'d be
+We'd be

 applying our make-up at noon by the river, leaning on the balustrade,

 thinking about a little shun, a little fight, a little sofa.
-We\'d be
+We'd be

 thinking about hinges.
-We\'d feel for our pen.
+We'd feel for our pen.
 Something might seduce us.
 A

 likeness.
 Samesame pouring through it.